redhat-openstack/openstack-puppet-modules/README.md

 ### What midonet affects

-* This module affects the respository sources of the target system as well as new packages and their configuration files.
+* This module affects the repository sources of the target system as well as new packages and their configuration files.

 ### Beginning with midonet